 Nowadays, it is really hard to imagine a household without Wi-Fi or the Internet.
 We are so used to walking through the front door and going online straight off regardless if it’s on a computer or a smartphone.
 After all, home is where the Wi-Fi connects automatically.
 To have the best internet accessibility, here we’ll talk about how to pick the right router.

 However, things have dramatically changed over the past few years.
 Chances are, you haven’t replaced your router in years, but back then when you first got it you only had a few devices you needed to have online and things ran smoothly.
-Today, the situation in the average household has changed but your router still remains the same.
-Now you have several laptops, several smartphones, one or two tablets, a PlayStation or an Xbox and a few smart TVs all connected to the same Wi-Fi network.
+Today, the situation in the average household has changed but your router remains the same.
+Now you have several laptops, several smartphones, one or two tablets, a PlayStation or an Xbox, and a few smart TVs all connected to the same Wi-Fi network.
 No doubt this pushes your router to its maximum capacity, but if your signal is getting slow, it might be time for a new and more powerful router.

 Because what will a slow Internet connection bring you?
 Frustration, especially if your son is playing Fortnite with his buddies online and draining the life out of the signal.
-Don’t bother using the tin foil trick for strengthening Wi-Fi signal because at the end of the day, if your router doesn’t have the needed capacity you will get nothing out of it.
+Don’t bother using the tin foil trick for strengthening the Wi-Fi signal because at the end of the day, if your router doesn’t have the needed capacity you will get nothing out of it.

 Any modern router will transmit a Wi-Fi signal, but will the signal be strong enough for your needs?
 We give you a few tips on how to pick the right router that will improve your Internet speed across all of your devices!

-Learn What Your Top Internet Speed Is
+Learn What Your Top Internet Speed is

 When buying a new router, you need to determine the maximum speed your Internet can reach before you start your research.
 For you to get the best speed you need to match the router’s transmission capability with the maximum Internet speed you are getting.